Reviewing Bio-Techne Corporation (TECH)'s and Personalis Inc. (NASDAQ:PSNL)'s results | New Business Observer

 |0.00

-We can see in table 1 the earnings per share, gross revenue and valuation of Bio-Techne Corporation and Personalis Inc.
+Table 1 showcases the gross revenue, earnings per share and valuation of Bio-Techne Corporation and Personalis Inc.

 Profitability

-Table 2 provides Bio-Techne Corporation and Personalis Inc.’s return on assets, net margins and return on equity.
+Table 2 shows Bio-Techne Corporation and Personalis Inc.’s return on equity, net margins and return on assets.

 |Net Margins